-6 Common Counseling Approaches In Couples Therapy And How They Can Help Your Relationship
+6 Common Approaches In Couples Therapy And How They Can Help Your Relationship

 There are many different avenues that a couple’s therapy can take, depending on your situation.
 There are four main types of counseling approaches, and each can be applied to couples therapy in different ways.
-It can help you understand the different counseling approaches that your couple’s therapist might take you to resolve their issues.
+It can help you understand the different counseling approaches that your couple’s therapist might use, including different types of couple counseling.

 What Is Couples Therapy?

-Couples therapy or counseling is when a couple goes to a counselor or therapist together.
-Most people go to couples therapy because they have a specific topic or several specific topics they want to talk about as a couple.
-Sometimes, couples go to therapy because they have a problem that needs to be addressed, such as infidelity, mistrust, lack of communication, etc. However, some couples choose to get counseling to strengthen their relationship.
-For example, a couple may choose to attend premarital counseling, or they may go to counseling to work on affection, emotional expression, family planning, concerns related to parenting, or something else.
+Couples therapy or couples counseling is when a couple seeks mental health treatment together from a licensed professional.
+Most people go to couples therapy because they have a specific topic or set of topics they want to talk about as a couple, such as infidelity, mistrust, or a lack of communication.
+However, some couples choose to get counseling to strengthen their relationship without a specific issue in mind.
+For example, a couple may choose to attend premarital counseling, or they may go to counseling to work on affection, emotional expression, family planning, or concerns related to parenting.

 Counseling is not one-size-fits-all.
 Every couple out there is unique, so it only makes sense that there’s a vast assortment of approaches that can be used in couples therapy or counseling.